siddha-forever/DL-Projects/README.md

 - Uses LSTMs for text classification.
 - Classifies reviews as positive or negative based on sentiment.

+### 5. Fire Detection in Image using YOLOv9
+- Detects fire in static images using the YOLOv9 object detection model.
+- Trained on a custom fire dataset created and annotated using **Roboflow**.
+- Employs the YOLOv9 architecture for high-speed and accurate fire detection.
+- Suitable for integration into surveillance systems and early fire warning mechanisms.

 ## Installation and Usage

 1. Clone the repository: